-WordPress is constantly being developed, it is moving towards perfection.
+WordPress is constantly being developed; it is moving toward perfection.
 This is where the annoying updates come.
 Whenever we open your WP dashboard every day, we see the message that updating WordPress themes and plugins, your theme, or your WordPress installation requires an update.

 Most of the time we ignore those updated messages and keep doing our work.
 Your site might be safe for now but what about in the coming days, there are lots of eyes that are watching you in concern to attack or harm your site.
 That’s why updating your WordPress site safely should be one of the first tasks you should think about every time.